5 Travel Nutrition Tips Eat Well on Planes, in Hotels, and on Road Trips

 1. Plane Travel: Smart Choices at 30,000 Feet

 The goal: Stay energized and avoid overpriced, low-quality airport food.
+Try this:

 • Eat before you go.
 A balanced meal before your flight means less stress trying to find food.

-• Pack TSA-friendly snacks: Protein bars, string cheese, beef or turkey jerky, hard-boiled eggs, and rice cakes travel well.
+• Pack TSA-friendly snacks : Protein bars, string cheese, beef or turkey jerky, hard-boiled eggs, and rice cakes travel well.

 • Bring a shaker bottle + protein powder: Add water post-security for an easy meal or snack.